- Wash your hands. Unwrap the tampon.

-- Put the tip of the applicator into your vagina and gently glide it up, pointing at a slight angle back.
+3. Put the tip of the applicator into your vagina and gently glide it up, pointing at a slight angle back.
+You only need to push in until your fingers are touching the vaginal opening, as the entire long applicator doesn’t enter your body.
 This shouldn’t hurt and it shouldn’t feel like you are hitting a wall.
-If one of those happens, the tampon is probably not positioned correctly.
+If one of those happens, the applicator is probably not positioned correctly.

 While nothing is impossible, it is almost impossible for the string to break off while trying to remove a tampon - that’s because the string is actually woven into the tampon itself.